 The curved/circular nature of this one was to maximise the southerly views and garden access.
 This means a lot of natural light during the day, aided by a skylight in the central hallway to boost the natural light further.

-I am hoping someone sees the beauty in the existing house, as it is would be a great loss architecturally.
+Personally, I hope someone sees the beauty in the existing house, as it would be a great loss architecturally.
 But as ever, that will always be dictated by the market.
 Not everyone will fall for a design like this, but those who do love it will really love it.
-Here’s hoping that person is out there and with access to the funds required to buy it and bring it back to its best.
+Here’s hoping that person is out there with access to the funds required to buy it and bring it back to its best.

 As for the layout, there is a reception hall with access to a cloakroom, coat cupboard, broom cupboard and boiler cupboard, as well as the dominant space within the house, which is the open dining and sitting room.